parijatmishra/learn/aws/codebuild-docker/README.md

     the build process (second CodeBuild project).
 Creates a docker image and tags it with a version computed from the maven project version and the git commit hash.
 Pushes the docker image to EC2 Container repository.
+  - [cloudformation/]: a cloudformation template that sets up the two CodeBuild projects.
+It replaces everything in `codebuild/` directory.

 ## Building manually

 Edit the variables at the top of the file `make_dist.sh`.
 Then build JAR and Docker image with: